How do you conduct a sale of a business by sharing documents without compromising integrity or breaching confidentiality?

 Preparing Your Business for Sale

-- The last three years of profit-and-loss statements;
+- The last three years of profit-and-loss statements.

-- The previous three years of balance sheets;
+- The previous three years of balance sheets.

-- A year-to-date profit-and-loss statement;
+- A year-to-date profit-and-loss statement.

-- A current balance sheet;
+- A current balance sheet.

-- The last three years of your business income tax returns;
+- The last three years of your business income tax returns.

-- A list of business furniture, fixtures, and equipment;
+- A list of business furniture, fixtures, and equipment.

-- A current inventory; and
+- A current inventory.

 - A recent commercial property appraisal or your lease agreement.